Aantrreksh/sql-query/sqlref/sql_reference.md

 To add or remove partitions individually, use the `ADD PARTITION` or `DROP PARTITION` options.

-With the `ADD PARTITION` option you can specify an explicit location for the new partition.
+With the `ADD PARTITION` option, you can specify an explicit location for the new partition.
 This way, you can construct a table from object locations that do not share a common {{site.data.keyword.cos_short}} prefix, or are even located in separate buckets.
 If the partition location is not specified, it is inferred from the location of the table and the value(s) of the partitioning column(s). `ADD PARTITION` does not validate the specified or inferred location.

 ```sql